ayurmedia/xnu-speedstep-air/README.md

 eg. "sudo gzip MacBook5_1.plist"
 (and "gunzip MacBook5_1.plist.gz" if you want to undo it)

-If this Plist is deactivated then also Coolbook works, but Coolbook only shows your CPU but somehow cannot control the CPU, but its fine to have it as a readout of your CPU Speed and Voltage.
+If this Plist is deactivated then also Coolbook works, but only shows your CPU and somehow cannot control the CPU, but its fine to have it as a readout of your CPU Speed and Voltage.

-Now my Max CPU is 9.25V (showing as 0.93V in MenuStats) and stepping down to 0.79V by. also running "yes > /dev/null" (run one for each core, here i run 2 times as i have Core2Duo) so i get 100% CPU .
+Now my Max CPU is 0.9250V (showing as 0.93V in MenuStats) and stepping down to 0.79V by. also running "yes > /dev/null" (run one for each core, here i run 2 times as i have Core2Duo) so i get 100% CPU .
 Still Fan keeps slow , temp is low.